greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Sets the maximum number of temporary spill files \(also known as workfiles\) allowed per query per segment.
 Spill files are created when running a query that requires more memory than it is allocated.
 The current query is terminated when the limit is exceeded.

-Set the value to 0 \(zero\) to allow an unlimited number of spill files. master session reload
+Set the value to 0 \(zero\) to allow an unlimited number of spill files. coordinator session reload

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|